Bala608010/docsITSPE-/README.md

 The following attributes/elements are used within config.ini:
 1. directory_config - Managing the Directorys
-   a.
-Input_directory - The directory which contains the model.
+   - Input_directory - The directory which contains the model.
-   b. temp_directory - The directory to which the temporary files should be created.
+   - temp_directory - The directory to which the temporary files should be created.
-   c.